PS-Wizard/School/FYP/academics/finalized_lit_review.typ

 Neural network evaluation architecture changes drastically based on whether it targets traditional CPU-bound search or selective MCTS systems.
 NNUE is optimized for low-latency CPU inference within alpha-beta's tight performance loop, aiming for exhaustive search @Stockfish2025NNUEWiki @Nasu2018NNUE, while AlphaZero's CNNs are better suited for GPU/TPU acceleration and batch processing in MCTS @mastering.

 The integration of NNUE into Stockfish demonstrates a hybrid approach rather than complete replacement of alpha-beta search.
 Given that engines must maintain compatibility with consumer hardware, NNUE is often preferred despite MCTS potentially offering stronger evaluation @Stockfish2025NNUEWiki.

 Be that as it may, a core research gap remains in quantifying performance comparisons between highly optimized alpha beta engines with neural evaluations (like Stockfish/NNUE) versus pure neural network-guided MCTS systems, especially under varying time controls and hardware constraints.

+#pagebreak()

+= Real World Examples

+#pagebreak()

 #bibliography("refs.bib", style: "harvard-cite-them-right")